talent-plan/tinysql/README.md

 >
 > This course is still working in progress.

+## Prerequisites

+Experience with Go is required.
+If not, it is recommended to learn [A Tour of Go](https://tour.golang.org/) first.

 ## Course Overview

 This course will take you from idea to implementation, with the essential topics of distributed relational database covered.